sagemath/trac_to_gh/Issue 2511.md

 # Issue 2511: fix mistake in the animate docs (trivial to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2511

 Original creator: was